Scottish designer-maker Ruth Morris set up the ROOBEDO label in 1999, when she lived in Edinburgh.

-Now working from her studio at the foot of Ben-y-Vrackie in the heart of Scotland, Ruth is deeply connected to her native homeland and its outlying Islands, resulting in a fresh and contemporary collection of wearables which has been described as ‘urban dressing with a blast of country air running through it’.
+Relocating to her studio at the foot of Ben-y-Vrackie in the heart of Scotland in 2005, Ruth’s connection to her native homeland and its outlying Islands created a fresh and contemporary collection of wearables which was described as ‘urban dressing with a blast of country air running through it’.
+Although no longer ‘making to sell’, Ruth teaches and shares her skills with others.

-Longevity and function is so important to her; useful pockets, simplicity of fit, fabrics tested for durability and washability to produce clothes that can be worn dressed up or dressed down.
-As well as producing clothing, Ruth’s collections have grown to include accessories, gifts and homeware.
+Whilst making, longevity and function was so important to her; always adding useful pockets, simplicity of fit, fabrics tested for durability and washability and multi functional clothes that can be dressed up or dressed down.
+As well as producing clothing, Ruth’s collections grew to include accessories, gifts and homeware.

-Attracted to the idea of a wholesome and sustainable product, Ruth champions the slow fashion movement and uses the best Scottish fabrics such as Harris tweed and Glenlyon tweed alongside Organic cottons and denim as well as recycled and vintage cloths.
-Aiming for zero waste, all textile waste is kept to a minimum by making-to-order and keeping and re-purposing scraps.
+Attracted to the idea of a wholesome and sustainable product, Ruth championed and continues to follow the slow fashion movement.
+Aiming for zero waste, all textile waste is kept to a minimum by making-to-order and keeping and re-purposing scraps in her workshops and lessons.

 …”I cut the cloth in single ply with shears.
 Pockets are hand crafted, seams stitched with care and pressed again & again.
 Buttons, special details and hems are all finished by hand.”

 When you consider the creative and traditional processes involved in the making of each and every Roobedo product, you’ll understand why you have to wait for delivery of your order.
-Ruth’s twenty plus years of experience as a pattern cutter along with her sewing skills make her products stand out.
-Customer happiness and satisfaction is of huge importance and Ruth’s warm nature and her attention to detail means customers keep coming back time and time again.
+Ruth’s twenty plus years of experience as a pattern cutter along with her sewing skills made her products stand out.
+Customer happiness and satisfaction is of huge importance and Ruth’s warm nature and her attention to detail meant customers came back time and time again.

 …”My clothes are designed and made to last and I hope they will become favourites!”